Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/README.md

 	_Highlighting the Rewrite Rule_

-1. Back in Internet Explorer, open the deployed GeekQuiz site (log in if necessary).
+1. Back in Microsoft Edge, open the deployed GeekQuiz site (log in if necessary).

 	![Showing the Geek Quiz website with the image](images/geek-quiz-with-image.png?raw=true "Showing the Geek Quiz website with the image")